logancyang/obsidian-copilot/README.md

 <details>
   <summary>"context_length_exceeded"</summary>

-  - GPT-3.5 has a 4096 context token limit, GPT-4 has 8K (there is a 32K one available to the public soon per OpenAI).
-So if you set a big token limit in your Copilot setting, you can get this error.
-Note that the prompts behind the scenes for Copilot commands can also take up tokens, so please limit your message length to avoid this error.
+  - GPT-3.5 has a 4096 context token limit, GPT-4 has 8K (there is a 32K one available to the public soon per OpenAI). **So if you set a big token limit in your Copilot setting, you could get this error.** Note that the prompts behind the scenes for Copilot commands can also take up tokens, so please limit your message length and max tokens to avoid this error.
 (For QA with Unlimited Context, use the "QA: Active Note" chain in the dropdown!
 Requires Copilot v2.1.0.)
   - Reference issue: https://github.com/logancyang/obsidian-copilot/issues/1#issuecomment-1542934569
 </details>

 When opening an issue, please include relevant console logs.
 You can go to Copilot's settings and turn on "Debug mode" at the bottom for more console messages!

 ## 📝 Planned features (based on feedback)
+- Integration with more LLMs, including open-source and local ones
 - More standard prompts that can be used with commands
-- User custom prompts
-- Online prompt library access
 - Unlimited context for a collection of notes
-- Integration with more LLMs, including open-source and local ones

 ## 🙏 Say Thank You
 If you are enjoying Copilot, please support my work by buying me a coffee here: https://www.buymeacoffee.com/logancyang